 Guide to Obtaining an Oklahoma Nursing License

-Written by: University of Tulsa • Aug 3, 2023
+• Aug 3, 2023

 Guide to Obtaining an Oklahoma Nursing License

-As the demand for skilled health care professionals surges, individuals seeking to become registered nurses in Oklahoma find themselves on a promising career path.
 By learning what it takes to obtain an Oklahoma nursing license, aspiring nurses can begin the journey toward a profession dedicated to compassion, healing, and making a tangible difference in people’s lives.

 Becoming a Registered Nurse in Oklahoma

-To pursue leadership roles, participate in quality improvement initiatives, plan and manage patient care, and take on other more advanced responsibilities, nurses need to meet additional educational requirements.
+To pursue leadership roles, participate in quality improvement initiatives, plan and manage patient care, and take on other more advanced responsibilities, you will need to meet additional educational requirements.
 Some health care organizations and employers prefer or require RNs to hold a Bachelor of Science in Nursing (BSN) degree for certain roles.

-• Completing a state-approved Associate Degree in Nursing (ADN) program: This typically takes around two years to complete and develops foundational nursing knowledge and skills.
+Complete a state-approved ADN program.
+This typically takes around two years to complete and develops foundational nursing knowledge and skills.

-• Completing a state-approved Bachelor of Science in Nursing (BSN) program: This typically takes around four years to complete and provides a broader educational foundation, including courses in nursing research, leadership, and community health.
+Complete a state-approved BSN program.
+This typically takes around four years to complete and provides a broader educational foundation, including courses in nursing research, leadership, and community health.

 Clinical Experience for Registered Nurses

-Nursing students may also consider applying for internships to develop the practical skills and knowledge necessary for a nursing career.
+You can also consider applying for internships to develop the practical skills and knowledge necessary for a nursing career.

 Researching Nursing Programs